binder-project/binder/README.md

 ### Overview

-A typical deployment would work like this.
+A typical deployment works like this.

-A user would provide a GitHub repo and a selected set on services on a website.
+A user provides a GitHub repo, services, and dependencies at http://mybinder.org.
 Given that info, we build and upload docker images for core notebook dependencies and all required services (if not already built).
 This can take a few minutes, but only needs to happen once per repo.
-It will need to be repeated if the repo is updated, but we've designed our images to be modular and hopefully make this process faster.
+It will need to be repeated if the repo is updated, but the modularity of our images will make this process faster.

-The above step results in a link that, when clicked, will populate template files for both services and notebooks, and launch the images associated with the binder on a cluster using Kubernetes
+The above step results in a link to an endpoint (of the form `http://mybinder.org/repo/user/project`) that will populate template files for both services and notebooks, and launch the images associated with the binder on a cluster using Kubernetes

 ### Concepts
 - `services` : Modular, versioned components that can be configured and added to an app, e.g. databases, Spark, etc. Services are allowed to have client-specific code that can be inserted into the notebook image at build time